 I just thought I'd let you know that I destroyed all your Horcruxes except Nagini.

 Have a good day.

 The idea behind this note was to get Riddle to think about where his Horcruxes were located and hope that Harry would be able to read his mind through their link to get that information before they went back in time.

 About an hour after the owl was sent to Voldemort, Harry grabbed his scar as he sank to the floor in agony.
 Hermione watched helplessly as he cried out in pain.
 Finally, he spoke.
 "Killed the messenger who…gave the letter.
 Protect Nagini!
 Checking Gaunt house…for ring."

 She watched him scream in agony just before saying, "Mad…ring gone!
 Checking cave for locket."

 About fifty minutes later, Harry screamed as blood started dripping from his scar, "Gringotts or Hogwarts?
 Both secure.
-I'll have Bella check her vault for me while I go to Hogwarts…Ahhhh scar hurts!"
+I'll have Rodolphus check his vault for me while I go to Hogwarts…Ahhhh scar hurts!"